fluttermtl/flutter_chat_workshop_df_ottawa/05_setup_layout/instructions.md

 [Flexible documentation](https://api.flutter.dev/flutter/widgets/Flexible-class.html)

 ## Placeholder

+The `Placeholder` is a useful `Widget` during development and prototyping user interface time.
+Just put `Placeholder` in your code, and you'll see a box with a cross in it.
+It's a great way to see the layout of your app without implementing the entire UI.
+You can think this way, `Placeholder` is [Lorem Ipsum](https://www.lipsum.com/) for `Widget`.

 Placeholder has a `fallbackHeight` property to specify the height or `fallbackWidth` property to specify the width of the placeholder.